papilocollanso/Countries-Directory/README.md

  - responsive design
  - get countries informations according to regions
  - beautiful uiux
- - utilies vuex for efficient data call.
+ - utilies vuex for efficient data calls.
- - vuetify  boostrap used for the designs
+ - vuetify and  boostrap used for the designs
  - vuejs, html, css and javascript.

     check it out -